-\textbf{Setup.} We benchmark our CreDRO against several SOTA credal classifiers considered in a recent study~\citep{lohr2025credal}: credal Bayesian deep learning (CreBNN)~\citep{caprio2024credal}, credal deep ensembles (CreDE)~\citep{wang2024CredalEnsembles}, the credal wrapper (CreWra)~\citep{wang2025credalwrapper}, credal ensembling (CreEns)~\citep{NguyenCredalEns25}, and credal predictions based on relative likelihood (CreRL)~\citep{lohr2025credal}.
-We also include two strong ensemble baselines: a standard deep ensemble (DE), and EN-DRO—an ensemble \emph{trained with our DRO framework} in Algorithm \ref{alg: CRE-training} but \emph{without generating credal predictions}.
-The experiment uses CIFAR10~\citep{cifar10} as the ID dataset, against several OOD datasets including SVHN~\citep{hendrycks2021natural}, Places365~\citep{Places}, CIFAR100~\citep{cifar100}, FMNIST~\citep{xiao2017fashionmnist}, and ImageNet~\citep{deng2009imagenet}.
-For a fair comparison, we follow the setup of~\citet{lohr2025credal} and continue training an ensemble ($M\!=\!20$, $\delta_G\!=\!0.5$) of ResNet18 models~\citep{he2016deep} on the CIFAR10 training data using our CreDRO method.
+The experiment uses CIFAR10~\cite{cifar10} as the ID dataset, against several OOD datasets including SVHN~\cite{hendrycks2021natural}, Places365~\cite{Places}, CIFAR100~\cite{cifar100}, FMNIST~\cite{xiao2017fashionmnist}, and ImageNet~\cite{deng2009imagenet}.
+For a fair comparison, we follow the setup of~\citet{lohr2025credal} and continue training an ensemble ($M\!=\!20$, $\delta_G\!=\!0.5$) of ResNet18 models~\cite{he2016deep} on the CIFAR10 training data using our CreDRO method.
 The performance of CreRL and CreEns depends on a hyperparameter $\alpha$, and we report their best results.
 The CreDE training hyperparameter is set to $0.5$, as recommended by~\citet{wang2024CredalEnsembles}.
 Additional experimental details are provided in Appendix~\ref{App: SOTACredal}.

-To compute EU estimates, we apply the upper and lower entropy differences across all credal classifiers.
-For individual softmax probabilities, i.e., $\{{\boldsymbol{p}_i}\}_{i=1}^{M}$, of classical ensembles (DE \& EN-DRO), we following equation \eqref{Eq: EU_BNN}.
+{\textbf{EU Quantification.} For credal classifiers, EU is estimated via the upper and lower entropy difference (e.g., \eqref{Eq: CreUncertaintyImplementation} for CreDRO).
+For classical ensembles (DE \& EN-DRO), EU is approximated by the mutual information following \eqref{Eq: EU_BNN}.}

 \textbf{Results.} \tablename~\ref{Tab: MainComparison} reports the OOD detection scores across all methods.
 Our proposed CreDRO consistently performs the best, indicating its effective representation of EU.